-- 2.4.1 All papers will be returned to the instructing person on the completion of the work instructed. - 2.4.2 However, unless agreed otherwise, the Advocate is entitled to keep copies of any documents sent for the Advocate's own professional purposes. - 2.4.3 Copyright in any work produced remains with the Advocate who is its author, but the instructing person may publish it to any third party to whom publication was contemplated by the instructions in question. - 2.4.4 All documents and other information sent to an Advocate under the Direct Access rules are received in confidence and are subject to legal professional privilege.
+- 2.4.1 All papers will be returned to the instructing person on the completion of the work instructed. - 2.4.2 However, unless agreed otherwise, the Advocate is entitled to keep copies of any

+- 2.4.3 Copyright in any work produced remains with the Advocate who is its author, but the instructing person may publish it to any third party to whom publication was contemplated by the instructions in question. - 2.4.4 All documents and other information sent to an Advocate under a direct access instruction are received in confidence and are subject to legal professional privilege.
 They will not accordingly be disclosed to any third party except in terms of a statutory or legal requirement on the Advocate to do so; with the express consent of the instructing person to the disclosure; or in terms of the disciplinary rules of the Faculty of Advocates.